 We’ve been working on a project at Woodward to implement SAP Business Planning and Consolidation 10.0, Version for SAP NetWeaver (BPC).
-This project is part of an overall roadmap aimed at unifying our financial systems across the company, while being able to maintain more than one ERP.
+This project is part of an overall roadmap aimed at unifying our financial systems across the company, while maintaining more than one ERP.

 Our BPC project started with our two SAP sites.
 These sites were already running full SAP ERP and Financials, along with some financial reporting from Business Warehouse (BW).
-We’d been using costing-based COPA with some success over the last couple of years.
-Costing-based COPA has been particularly useful for:
+We’d been using costing-based COPA over the last couple of years, and has been particularly useful for:

 Initially, we were hesitant to look to account-based COPA as a solution.
 We knew that we’d be missing a lot of the additional information that we get from costing-based COPA.
 However, when we reviewed what we actually needed in BPC for forecast purposes, we realized that we didn’t need that level of detail.
 We would still be doing our detailed analysis on variances and cost of sales in SAP ECC.